Atherosclerosis (Hardening of the Arteries): Natural Treatment and Prevention

 - Vitamin C

 - Aspirin is often routinely used by persons with established arteriosclerosis of any arteries and in individuals at high risk (by risk factor analysis) for arteriosclerosis.
 Aspirin inhibits sticky platelets floating in the blood from starting a blood clot, and final blockage of a narrowed, plaque-filled artery.
-You may only need to take a baby aspirin (81mg) a day – but talk to your doctor before beginning a regular aspirin protocol.
-If you have a bleeding or clotting disorder, or are already on blood thinners, it may not be advisable.
+You may only need to take a baby aspirin (81mg) a day.
+Do not begin aspirin therapy without first consulting with your doctor.
+While Aspirin may reduce the risk of heart attack and some strokes, it increases the risk of stroke caused by bleeding in the brain and also puts you at risk of serious GI bleeds, so the risks must be evaluated by a doctor.
+If you have a bleeding or clotting disorder, or are already on blood thinners, Aspirin could be particularly risky.
+If your doctor has not instructed you to take daily aspirin, natural alternatives which lower the risk of dangerous blood clots, but don’t present the same risk of uncontrolled bleeding may be the better option for you if you are interested in prevention.
+Arginine is one such potential alternative.

 Talk to your doctor before adding any of these supplements to your atherosclerosis treatment.
 Some supplements can interact with medications